pitts777/CoffeePrices/README.md

 ### Overview and how to.

-* In this notebook I will be using Python and and Jupyternotebook to show the daliy prices of coffee over a two year time span.
+* In this notebook I will be using Python and and Jupyternotebook to show the daliy prices of coffee over a seventeen year time span.
   We will be using libraries like pandas and matploitlib.
 With these tools I will take this large dataset and make it more readable and visually pleasing.